9924 Public Service Aide

 All work experience, education, training and other information substantiating how you meet the minimum qualifications must be included on your application by the filing deadline.
 Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.

-For questions regarding the vacancies, please contact the hiring manager, Stephanie Cohen, at (415) 437-6375 or email: Stephanie.Cohen@sfdph.org.
+For questions regarding the vacancies, please contact the hiring manager, Chris Keh, MD, at (415) 206-8524 or email: Chris.Keh@sfdph.org.

 Supplemental Questionnaire (Weight: Qualifying):